 Monetization & business operations

 Chances are, you're looking for more than just a LMS.
 You want to start an online course business.
-You want to be able to add a price to an online course and earn.
+You probably want to be able to add a price to an online course and earn income.

 Here's what each of these two offers for a robust course business: